HOME SEARCH ALL TOPICS

 By the webmaster based on personal recollections and firsthand contributions with additional research

-The importance of the scholarship
+The importance of the 11+ exam

 Parents regarded its results as dictating their children's entire future.
 Failure was seen as a disaster almost impossible to recover from - this at the age of only 11.
 Sadly, there was a certain stigma to attending a secondary modern school.
 No doubt the pupils there felt it too and felt that they were failures.
 In time this led to the abolition of secondary modern schools and the growth in comprehensive schools.